breki/demeton/pomodoro-Demeton.md

 - interval tree
+    - introduce it into polygon-self intersection detection code so we can identify any missing functions
+    - how?
+        - removeEdgeFromList
-    - document
+        - processEvent (activeEdges

-    - make interval matching a function (so we can support open/closed intervals)
+## Thu 9.1.
-    - move to production assembly.
+- Moved the interval tree to the production project.
+- Finished documenting the interval tree.

 ## Wed 8.1.
 - Started documenting the interval tree.